 INTRODUCTION; A British Ford Escort with a Kenyan crew was leading the field in Kenya's tough Silver Jubilee Safari rally on Friday (8 April).

-INTRODUCTION; A British Ford Escort with a Kenyan crew was leading the field in Kenya's tough Silver Jubilee Safari rally on Friday (8 April).
+Background: INTRODUCTION; A British Ford Escort with a Kenyan crew was leading the field in Kenya's tough Silver Jubilee Safari rally on Friday (8 April).
 Vic Preston and John Lyall, driving with a windscreen smashed by stone-throwing villagers, took the lead from Ford Escort team-mates Bjorn Waldegaard and Hans Thorszelius of Sweden.
 Atrocious driving conditions plagued the competitors, and knocked out 27 of the 68 starters early in the first stage.

 SYNOPSIS: The rally started on Thursday (7 April) from outside Nairobi's Kenyatta Conference Centre.
 Kenyan Vice-President Daniel Arap Moi flagged off Bjorn Waldegaard's Escort to start the event.